snackCake/docs/Broadleaf-Concepts/Pricing/Tax/Creating-a-Tax-Provider.md

 You'll want to iterate through all the `FulfillmentGroupItem` and `FulfillmentGroupFee` objects in every FulfillmentGroup of the Order, creating and setting `TaxDetail` objects when appropriate.
 You may also have additional taxes that reside on a `FulfillmentGroup`, such as a shipping tax.

-### Responding with Tax
+### Responding with tax

 Broadleaf Commerce expects that the Order instance returned from the calculateTaxForOrder method of your tax module has the pertinent tax cost totals assigned.
-Your tax module is on the hook for setting TaxDetail objects (if applicable) on:
+Your tax module is on the hook for setting the list of `TaxDetail` objects  on:

-- Every `FulfillmentGroup` (Such as a shipping tax)
+- Every `FulfillmentGroup`
 - Every `FulfillmentGroupItem`
 - Every `FulfillmentGroupFee`